Canadian Western Bank: Motive Financial

-Motive Financial is the virtual banking division of Canadian Western Bank.
-As such, eligible deposits are held at Canadian Western Bank, a member of Canada Deposit Insurance Corporation (CDIC).
-Motive Financial is an online bank.
+Motive Financial was the virtual banking division of Canadian Western Bank.
+As such, eligible deposits were held at Canadian Western Bank, a member of Canada Deposit Insurance Corporation (CDIC).
+Motive Financial was an online bank.

-Motive serves customers in all provinces except Quebec.
-Accounts can be opened online.
-Deposits and withdrawals can be made using one of the Exchange ATM network’s 2400 ATMs.
-Debit-card purchases can be made using the Interac network.
-Transfers to and from other banks may be done by electronic funds transfer (EFT), by Interac e-Transfer, or by writing cheques.
-Because Motive offers no in-branch services, it offers higher interest rates than conventional banks.
+Motive served customers in all provinces except Quebec.
+Accounts could be opened online.
+Deposits and withdrawals could be made using one of the Exchange ATM network's 2400 ATMs.
+Debit-card purchases could be made using the Interac network.
+Transfers to and from other banks could be done by electronic funds transfer (EFT), by Interac e-Transfer, or by writing cheques.
+Because Motive offered no in-branch services, it offered higher interest rates than conventional banks.

 Membership

 Canadian Western Bank was a member of the Canada Deposit Insurance Corporation (CDIC).
-It also belonged to the Cirrus, Interac, Mastercard, and The Exchange interbank networks.
+It also belonged to the Cirrus, Interac, Mastercard, and the Exchange interbank networks.